n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 #### Solution (Silver)

+This challenge starts off with a brief intro noting that you're going to run through basic curl commands in a name called `Curling Fun`.

 ```sh
 Welcome to Curling Fun!
 We will learn some basic curl commands while playing a round of curling.
 ```

+Time to say `yes` to the prompt and get started.

 ```sh
 Are you ready to begin? [y]es:
 ```

+First question is asking how to access web servers on a non-standard port.
+In this case we're accessing `curlingfun` on port `8080`.

 ```sh
 1) Unlike the defined standards of a curling sheet, embedded devices often have web servers